Salary increments are a fundamental part of the employment landscape, serving as a key motivator and strategic tool for employers.

 Features: Salary increments are flexible, performance-based, and can be tailored to individual employees.
 They are also a part of the total compensation package.

-Benefits: They motivate employees, help retain talent, and maintain the competitiveness of the company in the job market.
+Benefits: They motivate employees, help retain talent, and maintain the company’s competitiveness in the job market.

 Challenges: Determining the right increment percentage can be challenging.
 It requires balancing the company’s budget, employee expectations, and market trends.